Are you looking to create an online course? Creating a course can be a great way to make money from your knowledge

 There are several online course platforms to choose from, each with its own set of perks and drawbacks.

-An LMS will let you create a course website and serve your course content for you.
+An online course platform like those mentioned above will let you create a course website and serve your course content for you.

 There are pros and cons to using both options to sell online courses, so it’s important to decide which is best for you and your course.

 Each platform has its own pricing model.
 Some platforms charge a monthly fee, while others take a percentage of each sale.
-You can see our Teachable pricing guide for more info on their fee structure.
+You can see our TrainerCentral review for more info on their features and fee structure.

 Some platforms also have restrictions on the type of content you can create or the number of students you can have in your course.